Capgemini/dcx-react-library/README.md

 `tsconfig.json` is set up to interpret `dom` and `esnext` types, as well as `react` for `jsx`.
 Adjust according to your needs.

 ## Continuous Integration

+we use circleCi for continous integration.
+CircleCi configuration is stored under `.circleci` folder and it will check:

+- test
+- code coverage
+- lint
+- try to build the library

 ### Commit Messages